 i.
 My proposal will include the following points:

 • Educating students who do or do not suffer from a mental illness will lower the stigma around it creating a more open conversation and comfortable environment.

 – “Challenging the Stigma” article: Explicitly explains how universities’ stigma around mental illness prevents students from reaching out for help.

-• Creating focus on students with mental illnesses and ensuring they are succeeded through college will allow for admission retention and a growth in students entering the workforce benefiting the economy.
+• Creating a focus on students with mental illnesses and ensuring they are succeeding through college will increase retention and growth in students entering the workforce benefiting the economy.

 – (Need source)

-• Having professors take a mental illness as seriously as a physical illness.
+• Professors need to take mental illness as seriously as a physical illness.

 – “Invisible Disabilities” article: This resource discusses how “invisible disabilities” like mental illnesses are often overlooked in comparison to physical disabilities.
 While those are still important, creating an environment where students with mental disabilities feel like their problems are taken seriously will lead to a better campus life.

-• Advertising already implemented mental health resources more to students (orientation for freshman and incoming students.)
+• Already implemented mental health resources need to be advertised during orientation for freshman and incoming students

 – “Comparative Study” article: Talks about universities that thoroughly advertise mental health resources versus those that do not and how it impacts a campus.